Anthony Watson (basketball): College career

 Before the start of his senior season, Watson ran into teammate Creon Dorsey during practice and suffered a split in the webbing between the middle and index fingers of his right hand.
 The injury needed 10 stitches and had to be wrapped heavily with gauze and tape.
 The Aztecs started the season 0–7, and Watson was averaging around 17 points through the first five weeks.
 He was frustrated with his injury and the team's poor start.
 Furthermore, injuries to two frontcourt players forced the team to move him out of position from guard to small forward, where the 6 ft 3 in Watson faced stronger players standing around 6 ft 8 in.
 When Steffond Johnson returned to the lineup in mid-January, Watson was able to move back outside.
 His hand had also healed, and his play improved.
 He set the Aztecs' school record for most points scored in a game (54) against U.S. International University on February 20, 1986.
 His 22 free throws that night were also a record.
 Watson was again named to the All-WAC Tournament team after the Aztecs ended their season with a 78–75 loss to the UTEP Miners in the conference tournament.
 He finished the season as the WAC's scoring champion with a 22.5 point average, becoming the first Aztec since Kim Goetz in 1979 to lead the conference in scoring.
 Watson was named to the All-WAC first team and won the WAC Player of the Year.
 He also received honorable mention All-American honors from the Associated Press.

 Watson finished his career at SDSU as the second leading scorer (1,735) in school history behind Michael Cage, moving to third after Brandon Heath passed him in 2006.
 Watson also left with a school record of 702 career field goals.
+He was inducted into the Aztec Hall of Fame in 2015.

 Professional career

-Watson was drafted in the fourth round of the 1986 NBA Draft by the Denver Nuggets.
+Watson was drafted in the fourth round of the 1986 NBA draft by the Denver Nuggets.
 Though he played mostly shooting guard in college, Watson at only 6 ft 3 in was projected as a point guard.
 He was cut by the Nuggets in training camp after they acquired another guard, Darrell Walker.
 He joined the La Crosse Catbirds of the CBA, entering the 1986–87 season projected as a backup point guard to Dennis Nutt.
 Watson was released by La Crosse on December 23, 1986.

 Watson returned to San Diego State in early 1987 to serve as a graduate assistant coach.
 He joined Athletes in Action in 1988.